 Traditional methods of producing and publishing ads, newsletters, email, posts, and online content is missing the vital other half of the opportunity that comes from communication: the listening.
 With technological advances, it is easier than ever to communicate with customers and stakeholders and engage in a meaningful dialogue.

-In this presentation, Jeff Silvester of AggregateIQ will share stories and insights from their experience working on some of the biggest issues and campaigns in recent memory and talk about some of the lessons learned along the way - including from Brexit.
+In this interview-style discussion, Jeff Silvester of AggregateIQ sits down with Evolving Expectations program committee chair Scott Francis Winder to share stories and insights from his experiences working on some of the biggest issues and campaigns in recent memory and talk about some of the lessons learned along the way - including from Brexit.
 He will also show how organizations can make listening and learning central to their operation, all while inviting participation and questions from attendees.

 Strategic communicators play an important role in the information environment, which is currently being faced with several systemic challenges.
 The most troubling of these being, perhaps, the increased use of information warfare and digital propaganda.